The Original Mickey Mouse Club Show

 Fun with Music Day: Mouseketeer Musical Numbers

-The table below contains all known Mouseketeer Fun With Music Day musical numbers appearing in the first season of the original Mickey Mouse Club, by order of appearence.
-If you find that your favorite number doesn't appear here, it might have been on Anything Can Happen Day.
+The table below contains all known Mouseketeer Fun With Music Day numbers appearing in the first season of the original Mickey Mouse Club, by order of broadcast.
+These were at first termed "Mousekatune Specials" and introduced by a Mouseketeer with a large title card.
+If you find that your favorite number doesn't appear here, it might have been on Anything Can Happen Day; at least one song with a FWM Day production number wound up on a Wednesday show.

 Most of the information below was extracted from original research done by Bill Cotter, however, any errors of fact or mistakes in interpretation are my own.
-Quite a few photos, descriptions, and cast lists come courtesy of Rick from Dallas (RfD).
+Quite a few photos, descriptions, and cast lists come courtesy of Rick from Dallas (RfD) and Randall Nakashima.

 Season 1 (1955-56)